viljami/generate-tests/README.md

 For a test case there are three kinds of nucleotides:

-1. Is a gene active.
-If it is print the related test case.
-If not do not include the test in the test file.
+1. Is a gene active?
+If it is, print the related test case.
+If not, do not include the test in the test file.
 This is meta nucleotide.
 2. Type of a parameter.
 Only basic types for now: uint, small int, int, double, string, bool and null.
 3. The value of the previously described type.